ashim888/csit-c/Assignments/assignment_4/README.md

 5. WAP in C to input any 10 numbers in an array and search an element.

 6. WAP to input any 10 numbers in an array and find out the Maximum and Minimum Value.

-7. WAP in C to convert decimal number to Binary, Octal, and Hexadecimal using array.

-8. WAP to input any 5 elements in an array and print them in reverse order too.
+7. WAP to input any 5 elements in an array and print them in reverse order too.

 ![alt text](https://github.com/ashim888/csit-c/blob/master/lectures/Unit%206.%20Arrays/image.png)